twitchyzeebra/the-ai-cognition-protocol/learning-resources/Website Guide.md

 Your privacy and data control are paramount.

 *   **Serverless Architecture:** Your prompts are sent directly from your browser to the AI provider you select (e.g., Google or Mistral).
 No intermediate server logs or stores your conversations.
-*   **Local Storage:** All your chat history and settings are stored exclusively on your own computer in your local storage.
+*   **Local Storage:** All your chat history and settings are stored exclusively on your own computer.
 *   **Full Control:** You can permanently delete all your locally stored data at any time using the `Reset Application State` button in the sidebar.
 *   **Portability:** You can easily back up your conversations by downloading them, or import previous chats from a file.